dotnet/docs-maui/docs/migration/custom-renderers.md

 ## Consume the custom renderer

-The custom renderer can then be consumed in a .NET MAUI app as a custom control:
+The custom renderer can be consumed in a .NET MAUI app as a custom control:

 ```xml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"